AeschylusOfEleusis/AeschylusOfEleusis.github.io/_posts/2025-06-06-StochasticCalculus.md

 # Notes on Stochastic Calculus (Draft)

 ## Abstract
-Notes covering several areas of stochastic calculus are provided.
-The first section considers Brownian motion in the Langevin approach and formulated as stochastic differential equations conventional to the mathematics literature.
-Subsequent sections generalize to Brownian motion on curved manifolds, the stochastic mechanics formulation of quantum physics, relativistic diffusion, and stochastic partial differential equations.
-Detailed numerical methods for computational implementation are included throughout.
+Notes on stochastic calculus are provided.
+The first section considers Brownian motion using both the Langevin approach typical of the physics literature in addition to the stochastic differential equations notation employed in the mathematics literature.
+Following sections generalize to Brownian motion on curved manifolds, Nelson's stochastic mechanics formulation of quantum physics, relativistic diffusion, and stochastic partial differential equations.
+Detailed numerical methods for computational implementation are included throughout the notes.

 **To be continued ...**